 To oppose any new allocations to the space operations service in other frequency bands/ranges that could impact aviation systems unless agreed ITU-R studies have proven sharing and compatibility with those systems.

-To ensure that any change to the regulatory provisions and spectrum allocations resulting from this agenda item do not preclude the use of SOS allocations for space planes if this service is deemed appropriate for such use.
+To ensure that any change to the regulatory provisions and spectrum allocations resulting from this agenda item do not preclude the use of any particular allocations for space planes if the radiocommunication service is deemed appropriate for such use.

 WRC-19 Agenda Item 1.8